Idaho Take-Home Pay Calculator

 Does Idaho have a local income tax?

-No. Idaho cities and counties cannot impose a local income tax on wages.
-Boise, Nampa, Meridian, and all other Idaho cities add no local tax withholding to your paycheck.
-Idaho workers pay only state and federal income taxes.
+No. Idaho state law prohibits cities and counties from imposing a local income tax on wages.
+Boise, Nampa, Meridian, Coeur d'Alene, and all other Idaho municipalities add no local tax withholding to paychecks.
+Idaho workers pay only state income tax (5.8%) and federal income tax.
+This is simpler than states like Indiana (92 county taxes), Ohio (600+ city taxes), or Maryland (county surcharges) where local taxes layer on top of state rates.

-Idaho imposes its full 6% state sales tax on groceries, unlike many states that exempt or reduce the rate on food.
-To partially offset this, Idaho offers a grocery tax credit of $120 per taxpayer and $120 per dependent, claimed on the state income tax return.
-A family of four receives a $480 annual credit to help cover the food tax cost.
+Idaho charges its full 6% state sales tax on groceries — unlike many states that exempt food from sales tax.
+To partially offset this burden on lower-income households, Idaho offers a grocery tax credit of $120 per taxpayer and $120 per qualifying dependent, claimed on the state income tax return.
+A single person gets $120; a family of four gets $480.
+The credit is refundable, meaning you can receive it even if you owe no state income tax.
+Critics argue the fixed-dollar credit is regressive — the same $120 regardless of how much you actually spent on groceries — but it provides at least partial relief.

 Does Idaho tax Social Security benefits?